k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 The Override mode can be set if the **Environment Type** is either **Source** or **Both**.
 This setting overrides the default Fabric [Sync mode](/articles/14_sync_LU_instance/02_sync_modes.md) when extracting the selected entities from the source environment and sets another Sync mode that can be overridden on both the environment and the task levels.

-The following values can be set in Override Sync Mode settings:
+The following values can be set in the Override Sync Mode:

 ### Do not Sync